sneha-afk/13s-docs-by-sneha/docs/make.md

 ## Intro

-`make` is a utility to automate the compilation process of your C programs.
+`make` is a utility to automate the compilation process of your programs.
 Instead of having to manually compile your programs, `make` can handle this and give you a simple interface for handling compilation.

+`make` is not exclusive to C, they can be used in any situation where you want to keep some `bash` code to reuse.

 ### Further resources
 * Official `make` [documentation](https://www.gnu.org/software/make/manual/make.html)